- Dextrose is a simple sugar that is chemically identical to glucose, or blood sugar.

-It’s also available as an oral gel or in oral tablet form, which are available over the counter from pharmacies.
+Dextrose is also available as an oral gel or in oral tablet form over the counter from pharmacies.

 Each dextrose concentration has its own unique uses.
 Higher concentrations are typically used as “rescue” doses when someone has a very low blood sugar reading.

 Dextrose is a carbohydrate, which is one part of nutrition in a normal diet.
 Solutions containing dextrose provide calories and may be given intravenously in combination with amino acids and fats.
-This is called total parenteral nutrition (TPN) and is used to provide nutrition to those who can’t eat normally.
+This is called total parenteral nutrition (TPN) and is used to provide nutrition to those who cannot absorb or get carbohydrates, amino acids, and fats through their gut.

-Sometimes doctors also give dextrose injections of 50 percent, followed by insulin injections, if a person’s potassium levels are too high.
-This condition is known as hyperkalemia.
+If a person’s potassium levels are too high (hyperkalemia), sometimes doctors also give dextrose injections of 50 percent, followed by insulin intravenously.
+This may be done in the hospital setting.
 When the cells take in the extra glucose, they also take in potassium.
 This helps to lower a person’s blood potassium levels.
+The dextrose is given to prevent the person from being hypoglycemic.
+The insulin is treating the elevated potassium.

 People with diabetes or hypoglycemia (chronically low blood sugar) may carry dextrose gel or tablets in case their blood sugar gets too low.
 The gel or tablets dissolve in a person’s mouth and quickly boost blood sugar levels.
 If a person’s blood sugar is less than 70 mg/dL and they are having low blood sugar symptoms, they may need to take the dextrose tablets.
 Examples of low blood sugar symptoms include weakness, confusion, sweating, and too-fast heart rate.